longturn/freeciv21/docs/Manuals/Program/freeciv21-server.rst

 `--ruleset` arguement.
 Alternate rules can be loaded with the ``rulesetdir`` directive in a start up script.
 Type ``help rulesetdir`` at the server command prompt for more information.

-If you are going to enable user authentication, you will need the ``database.lua`` file.
-The file is available on the GitHub repo.
+If you are going to enable user authentication, you will need the `database.lua` file.
+The file is available on the GitHub repository (see below).

 ENVIRONMENT